TABLE OF CONTENTS

 The point value of all control points visited is totaled.
 The lateness penalty will be 10 points for every minute late.
 Tie scores will be decided by the order of finishing times.
 If in a team, all members of the team must be present at the finish.

-There are three age categories: Elite (age 20 and over), Masters (age 40 and over), and Veterans (age 55 and over).
+There are three age categories: Elite (age 17 and over), Masters (age 40 and over), and Veterans (age 55 and over).
 Within each of these categories are gender categories: Men, Women, and Mixed.
 You will be placed in the least competitive category that fits all team members.
-For example, a team of three women age 40, 44, and 57 would be in the Masters, Women category.
-Team members under age 20 are not considered in determining age category unless all are under age 20; then the team is Elite.
+For example, a team of three women age 40, 44, and 67 would be in the Masters, Women category.
+Team members under age 17 are not considered in determining age category.

 Friday October 13, 2017